ThibaultFillion/strengths/documentation/apiref.rst

 Directly exposed interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is the part of the interface that is directly accessible using "import strengths" :
+This is the part of the interface that is directly accessible using "import strengths":

 .. toctree::
   rdnetwork